101 B2B Sales Acronyms And Abbreviations, Defined

 SPIN — Situation, Problem, Implication, Need

 A “hurt and rescue” approach to selling.
 You find your prospect’s problem and “hurt” them by revealing the terrible things that might happen.
 You then come to the rescue with your product.
-For more details, check out Neil Rackham’s original book that made SPIN selling famous.
+For more details, check out this SPIN selling blog post we wrote.
+It recaps the details of the book, covers the caveats you need to be aware of, and explains how the strategy has transformed since it was first developed three decades ago.

 SQL — Sales qualified lead

-An SQL is the sales team affirming that it’s a good lead with a potential opportunity.
+An SQL (sales qualified lead) is the sales team affirming that it’s a good lead with a potential opportunity.
 The next step after SQL could be Opportunity, where the AE decides to move them to the next meeting, which kicks off a multi-stage sales process.

 SWOT — Strengths, Weaknesses, Opportunities, Threats